 It’s that kind of pressure that has led some Amazon workers to organize the biggest unionization push at the company since it was founded in 1995.
 And it’s happening in the unlikeliest of places: Bessemer, Alabama, a state with laws that don’t favor unions.

 The stakes are high.
-If organizers succeed in Bessemer, where nearly 6,000 people work, it could set off a chain reaction across Amazon's operations nationwide, with thousands more workers rising up and demanding better working conditions.
+If organizers succeed in Bessemer, it could set off a chain reaction across Amazon's operations nationwide, with thousands more workers rising up and demanding better working conditions.
 But they face an uphill battle against the second-largest employer in the country with a history of crushing unionizing efforts at its warehouses and its Whole Foods grocery stores.

 Attempts by Amazon to delay the vote in Bessemer have failed.
 So too have the company's efforts to require in-person voting, which organizers argue would be unsafe during the pandemic.
 Mail-in voting started this week and will go on until the end of March.
-A majority of the valid votes received have to vote “yes” in order to unionize.
+A majority of the 6,000 employees have to vote “yes" in order to unionize.

 Amazon, whose profits and revenues have skyrocketed during the pandemic, has campaigned hard to convince workers that a union will only suck money from their paycheck with little benefit.
 Spokeswoman Rachael Lighty says the company already offers them what unions want: benefits, career growth and pay that starts at $15 an hour.
 She adds that the organizers don't represent the majority of Amazon employees' views.